Matter ejections behind the highs and lows of the transitional millisecond pulsar PSR J1023+0038: Summary and conclusions

-$\bullet$ Relativistic pulsar winds can shape the structure and dynamics of accretion flows in X-ray binary systems containing quickly spinning NSs, and can be used to probe emission mechanisms in tMSPs and other X-ray binary systems.
+$\bullet$ Relativistic pulsar winds can shape the structure and dynamics of accretion flows in XRB systems that contain quickly spinning NSs and can be used to probe emission mechanisms in tMSPs and other XRB systems.

-$\bullet$ tMSPs and black-hole systems share intriguing similarities in their phenomenological properties, emphasizing the need for further research to deepen our understanding of accretion physics in compact objects.
+$\bullet$ Black hole systems and tMSPs share intriguing similarities in their phenomenological properties, which emphasises the need for further research to deepen our understanding of accretion physics in compact objects.

+These results show how multi-wavelength campaigns that combine diverse observational techniques provide powerful tools for unravelling the nature of elusive objects such as tMSPs.

 \begin{appendix}